 Playground provides interactive access to the models and calculations enabled by the BlueSky Framework.
 Users can enter basic fire information and compute various fuels, fire, and emissions information as well as model plume rise and smoke dispersion.
-This can be particularly useful for prescribed burns, potential burnouts, and other fires that may not have been picked up within the routine BlueSky daily runs.
+This can be particularly useful for prescribed burns, potential wildfire burnouts, and other wildland fire simulations.

-Air Resource Advisors should post questions / issues to the WFAQRP > #playground channel.
+Internal inquiries Air Resource Advisors should post questions/issues to the WFAQRP > #playground channel.
 System outages should be posted in the WFAQRP > #critical channel

-External inquiries regarding the BlueSky Daily Run Viewer and the BlueSky Modeling Framework may be directed to Dr. Sim Larkin, USFS-AirFire, larkin (at) fs.fed.us.
+External inquiries Questions regarding the BlueSky Playground, the BlueSky Daily Run Viewer, and the BlueSky Modeling Framework may be directed to Dr. Sim Larkin, USFS-AirFire, sim.larkin (at) usda.gov.

 BlueSky Playground would not be possible without the generous assistance and involvement of many people.
 We particularly wish to thank the model and data developers who have created the great fire information, fuels information, consumption models, emissions factors, meteorological forecasts, and dispersion models used within Playground.

 FCCS – Fuels Characteristic Classification System, U.S. Forest Service FERA Team, esp.
 Dr. Don McKenzie